warvstar/wika/README.md

 ### Questions
 * Does it make sense to compile to dynamic (lua? typescript?)

+### Additional notes
+* LLVM library is the largest optional component, at 5mb using compression.
+Not ideal, see if possible to shrink this down by removing functionality not needed for this project.
+* MLIR takes under 800kb compressed

 ### Ideas of how it could work
 <img src="./wika.svg">